 Consequently most Americans do not get the recommended dietary allowances (RDA) or Daily Value (DV) from their diet (most supplements continue to show the outdated 1968 DV recommendations), which for many nutrients are slightly lower than the RDA.

 To help maintain good health, the Journal of the American Medical Association (JAMA), recommends that every adult should supplement their diet with a daily multivitamin.

 Are there vitamins for arthritis symptoms?
+Not exactly.
 There have been no conclusive studies linking synthetic vitamin supplements, natural vitamins or whole food vitamins to arthritis prevention or specific arthritis symptom improvement.

 This includes vitamins A, C, D, E, K and the B-vitamins.

 However, vitamins contain essential nutrients that are considered good nutrition for your health.
 If JAMA recommends every adult should take a multivitamin supplement, it’s even more important for rheumatoid arthritis patients according to some medical practitioners.

 “It's a simple premise," says Robert Cathcart, M.D., a physician in private practice in Los Altos, California, who specializes in nutritional therapy.
 "People who have a chronic disease such as this (rheumatoid arthritis) need extra amounts of certain nutrients to help their bodies fight the disease."

 People with rheumatoid arthritis have been found to be low in a number of nutrients.
 One study by Finnish researchers, for instance, found that people with low blood levels of vitamin E, beta-carotene and selenium (a mineral with anti-inflammatory properties) had more than eight times the risk of developing rheumatoid arthritis compared with people with high levels of these nutrients.